|Background and Quotations||Books for Children||Other Works About Children|

-Note: This section is a new list in June 2007 and it's obviously a brief sample of the many books available about growing up in Appalachia.
+Note: This section is obviously a brief sample of the many books available about growing up in Appalachia that aren't all listed in AppLit's main bibliographies on fiction and nonfiction for children and young adults.
+The publishing of young adult fiction has grown tremendously in recent years but the books listed here have not been marketed primarily for young adults.
 Some writings about schools and teaching in Appalachia are listed in Background Resources on Appalachian Children's Literature.
-See also list on Remembering Childhood, Growing Up in Thematic Table of Contents for Listen Here!
-Sandra L. Ballard and Patricia L. Hudson, eds.
+See also section on Remembering Childhood, Growing Up in Thematic Table of Contents for Listen Here!
+(Sandra L. Ballard and Patricia L. Hudson, eds.
 Listen Here: Women Writing in Appalachia.
-Lexington: University Press of Kentucky, 2003.
+Lexington: University Press of Kentucky, 2003).
 See also Folklore Themes in Longer Appalachian Fiction.

 Arnow, Harriet.
-"The Washerwoman."
+"The Washerwoman's Day."
 Short story reprinted, with introduction by Sandra Ballard, in Higgs, Robert J., et al. Appalachia Inside Out: A Sequel to Voices from the Hills.
 Vol. 2.
 Knoxville: Tennessee UP, 1995, pp. 383-89.
-The story focuses on two young girls who sneak into the funeral of a washerwoman and observe contrasts between their mothers' middle-class peers and the dead woman's poor young daughter.
+The story focuses on two young girls who sneak into the funeral of a washerwoman and observe contrasts between their mothers' middle-class peers and the dead woman's poor young daughter, who has a baby with her at the funeral but no husband.
+Although told through the naive perspective of a curious child, the story is a piercing examination of class differences in a small town and the attitues of the preacher and Ladies' Aid women who feel they are being generous by providing a funeral and some white roses.
 Arnow's highly acclaimed novel The Dollmaker (New York, Macmillan, 1954) contains extensive treatment of the heroine's children, in a mountain family that moves to a Northern city.

 Baldacci, David.
 Wish You Well.
 2000.
 New York: Grand Central, 2007.
 The trade paperback contains guides for reading groups and advice from the author about researching family history.
 In this story based on Baldacci's family history, two children leave their New York life after a family catastrophe to live with their great-grandmother on a mountain in southwestern VA.
 Their father wrote critically acclaimed books about the place where he grew up with his beloved grandmother but had never returned.
-Lou, age 12, is a writer like her father and shares many strong qualities of the great-grandmother for whom she was named, Lousia Mae Cardinal.
+Lou, age 12, is a writer like her father and shares many strong qualities of the great-grandmother for whom she was named, Louisa Mae Cardinal.
 She takes care of her 7-year-old brother Oz (Oscar) while their mother is incapacitated.
 Lou and Oz learn how to cope with the back-breaking, relentless farm work needed to feed the family, studying in a one-room schoolhouse, and prejudice against outsiders and African Americans.
-Eugene is a young black man who has worked with Lousia since she gave him a home.
+Eugene is a young black man who has worked with Louisa since she gave him a home.
 They learn about domestic violence and Louisa's midwifery skills through contact with neighbors who have many children and brutal father.
-Cotton Longfellow (a descendant of the 19th-century poet) is a laywer who helps the family in many ways.
+Cotton Longfellow (a descendant of the 19th-century poet) is a lawyer who helps the family in many ways.
 The date is 1940 and on an outing in town, Lou treats their friend Diamond to his first movie, The Wizard of Oz.
 The children witness detrimental effects of industries that move in and out of the region, lumbering and coal mining, while exploration for natural gas on the Cardinal land leads to more painful personal losses and a court case over guardianship of the land and children at the novel's climax.
 On Baldacci's web site is an excerpt from chap.
 1. Photography for a film adaptation started in Giles County in 2012.
-This novel is featured in the Roanoke Valley Reads program in Fall 2013, along with children's books Belle Prater's Boy by Ruth White and Jack Outwits the Giants by Paul Brett Johnson.
+The feature film, directed by Darnell Martin and written by Baldacci, was released in 2013 with Ellen Burstyn playing the grandmother.
+This novel was featured in the Roanoke Valley Reads program in Fall 2013, along with children's books Belle Prater's Boy by Ruth White and Jack Outwits the Giants by Paul Brett Johnson.